Last updated on July 30th, 2024 at 02:13 pm

 Other conditions such as Sjögren syndrome (an autoimmune disease) and certain medications can cause dry mouth, which increases the risk of cavities and other mouth problems.
 Saliva washes away bacteria and food particles, fights harmful acids from bacteria, and produces minerals that protect the teeth and mouth.

 Smoking can contribute to oral health problems, too.
-It can worsen gum disease and complicate its treatment, increase the risk of oral cancer, and lead to tooth loss.
+It can worsen gum disease and complicate the treatment of gum disease, increase the risk of oral cancer, and lead to tooth loss.
 Smoking is also a major health risk for many chronic diseases that are linked to oral health problems.

 Keeping your mouth healthy